220705-UTA-NET/DeJesusE/Training/wk1/QC-Topics.md

         - long - stores whole numbers that can be represented in 8 bytes
         - float - stores floating point numbers that can be represented by 4 bytes
         - double - stores floating point numbers that can be represented by 8 bytes
         - char - stores a single unicode character/letter; size 2 bytes
         - decimal - stores floating point numbers that can be represented by 16 bytes
+      - Reference : value is stored in the heap with a pointer variable pointing to it from the stack
   - Control Flow - changes the order in which statements are runned
     - Conditionals -checks a condition to determine whether or not to run a code
        block
       - IF ...
 ELSE - checks if a condition is true before performing a code block.
          Can have one or multiple checks and can have default case
          should all condition check out as false.
 Once one condition
          is meet, the program exit out of the IF-ELSE statement.
       - Switch statement - checks if an expression matches a value before executing
          a code block.
 Once code block is executed, it will then
          continue checking each case value until it encounters a
          break statement.
     - Loops - a code block is carried out repeately until a condition is meet
       - for - will perform a code block a finite number of times
       - while - will perform a code block repeatedly until a condition evaluates as
          false
       - do while - will perform a code block once before performing repeatedly
          until a condition evaluates as false
       - foreach - will iterate through a list or array and perform a code block on
          each element until it runs out of elements
   - Operators
     - Logical
       - Standard: ||, &&, ! => Returns a boolean
     - Arithmetic
-      - Standard: +, -, /, *, **, % => Returns the result
+      - Standard: +, -, /, \*, \*\*, % => Returns the result
     - Comparative
-      -  >=, >, <, <=, ==, != => Returns a boolean
+      - > =, >, <, <=, ==, != => Returns a boolean
   - Classes
     - Fields / States / Members
       - Refers to class variables.
 Usually represents attributes of our object or
         contains data relating to the object.
     - Methods
       - The functionality of an object.
 Refers to behaviors that the object may have.
   - Namespaces - denotes the assembly that the class belongs to.
 Used to group
      classes together to avoid name collisions by providing a scope for identifiers.
   - Exceptions - objects representing error events.
 When an error occurs, an exception object is created is thrown (throw keyword) where it is then catched by the CLR
      where it finds the most appropriate handler to handle the error.
     - Throwing exceptions - you can manually throw an exception by utilizing the throw keyword followed by the exception object of the type you want to throw ex. throw new [Exception];
     - Exception handling - you can manually handle an exception by utilizing a try-catch block ex. try {
       ...
       } Catch ([Exception Type] [variable name]){
       ...
       }
   - Abstract classes - type of class that contains methods that haven't been implemented or are incomplete.
 Classes that inherit an abstract class must then implement said methods or complete said methods via override.
     - You declare a method abstract if you want a child class to implement it: abstract void method();
     - You can provide a default implementation for a method and have a child class modify it: virtual void method();
   - Overriding / Overloading
     - Overriding - is the idea of replacing a method with another implementation of the method.
 New method must have the same name, return type, # of parameters (In the same order), and same data type for each parameter.
     - Overloading - is the idea of having multiple methods of the same name but with a different set of parameters
   - Type Conversion:
     - Implicit - doesn't require any special syntax.
 Can be done if data will not be lost when doing the conversion.
 Ex. double d = [int] i